some-natalie/some-natalie/_posts/2023-02-01-securing-ghactions-with-arc.md

 - Custom hardware - things like GPU or other special-use devices, CPU architectures like ARM, or testing hardware itself.
 - Custom software - GitHub's hosted runners allow users to install/modify the software on each run or run jobs within containers, but that doesn't cover everything.
 - "Gold load" type combinations of hardware and software.
 It's difficult to simulate this.
-- Because you want to and :sparkles: I'm not here to judge you :sparkles:
+- Because you want to and ✨ I'm not here to judge you ✨

 Kubernetes is used for the same reasons as you’d containerize and orchestrate any other workload – it’s phenomenally good at it!